A Less Intense Guide to Tents

 If you still aren’t positive what style of tent is right for you, help is only a phone call or email away.
 Tenting specialists at local rental companies are always happy to discuss your specific needs and wants and assist you in making an informed decision.
 Happy planning!

-Ashley Honeycutt is a tenting expert at Party Perfect who dedicates her time to making sure her clients’ outdoor weddings are flawless, rain or shine.
+The team at Party Perfect are tenting experts who dedicate their time to making sure their clients’ outdoor weddings are flawless, rain or shine.
 Please visit www.partyperfect.com for more information.